linked-db/linked-ql/README.md

 ##### Decoding the above

 * FlashQL is your **local relational engine**
 * `"primary"` is simply the name we want to give to a **remote database**.
-(FlashQL lets the origin spec be application-defined.
+(FlashQL lets the origin details be application-defined.
 It can be a bare identifier as used here, or an URL, or something else.)
 * `EdgeClient` is how FlashQL will talk to that remote system

 At this point:

 * nothing is mirrored yet
 * no data is local
-* we’ve only defined **how to reach the remote**
+* we’ve only defined **how to reach the remote** from the local

 But the local database by itself is ready for use as before: